So John Kerry says that I have created a nation, let a nation of know-nothings, and that we are a country in know-nothingness.

 If I don't care about it, it doesn't matter.

-Let me look at the board to see what we got up there.
+Let's see what we got up there.

-North Carolina.
+This is from North Carolina.

 Okay, values voters.

-I'm part of a weird push-poll.
+I'm part of a weird push poll.

-Uh why are 800 people going to Obama to India?
+Why are 800 people going to Obama to India?

 The question is, are they coming back?

-They're taking 40 aircra airplanes over.
+They're taking 40 airplanes over, 40 airplanes.

 That sounds like an escape.